INTRACEREBRAL HEMORRHAGE / VASCULAR MALFORMATIONS

 Management

-- treatment decision is based on:
+- treatment decision is based on the following:

 - type of the fistula